 You’ve surely noticed that you remember words more easily when they interest you and are of use to you in the immediate future.

 So, one great strategy is to imagine yourself using this word in a pleasant situation.
-If you want to learn the sentence, “Tu veux venir avec nous pour boire un verre ?” (do you want to come get a drink with us?) imagine yourself at a beautiful restaurant in Paris, sitting with your new friends and speaking French fluently.
+If you want to learn the sentence, “Tu veux venir avec nous pour boire un verre ?”
+(Do you want to come with us to get a drink?) imagine yourself at a beautiful restaurant in Paris, sitting with your new friends and speaking French fluently.
 Then, repeat that sentence: “Tu veux venir avec nous pour boire un verre ?”

 Use All 3 Types of Memory to Learn New Words

-We often say that people are visual, auditory, or kinesthetic (movement) learners.
+We often say that people are visual, auditory, or kinesthetic (physical movement) learners.
 But most people are a combination of all three.
 If you want to know how to learn vocabulary faster, test out these three types of memory and find out which ones work best for you.

 When we learn a new word, we invent or imagine an image.
 We also must think about its pronunciation, though.
 Listening to a word said aloud and repeating it aloud is great practice for your brain.
 It’s s a way to tap into two types of memory that are connected.